-The Texas Ethics Commission (the commission) met on October 26, 2007, to consider sworn complaint SC-2612245.
+The Texas Ethics Commission (the commission) met on October 26, 2007, to consider sworn complaint SC-2612249.
 A quorum of the commission was present.
-The commission determined that there is credible evidence of violations of sections 254.031 and 253.035 of the Election Code and sections 20.59 and 20.61 of the Ethics Commission Rules, laws administered and enforced by the commission.
+The commission determined that there is credible evidence of violations of sections 254.031 and 253.035 of the Election Code and section 20.59 of the Ethics Commission Rules, laws administered and enforced by the commission.
 To resolve and settle this complaint without further proceedings, the commission proposes this resolution to the respondent.